 “I am not a holy woman,” said Manu, at last.
 “But I see the potential in you.
 That is why I’ve shared such things and that is why you must find out for yourself what is true.”

-There were several others at the ashram — in administrative positions — who knew of Bapu’s violence.
+There were several other administrators at the ashram who knew of Bapu’s violence.
 Two of them agreed that I held some potential, and so they recommended I visit a neighboring facility where I might learn more on the subject of enlightenment.

 My pacifist ideology remained strong for several seconds.
 But I thought on the lessons of Gandhi and decided to compromise in the name of self-defense.
-I made a quick, jabbing motion with my right hand, and struck the thief in the face and caused him to wail.
-To stop the noise, I stole his knife and proceeded to cut out his tongue.
+I made a quick, jabbing motion with my right hand, and struck the thief in the face.
+He wailed.
+To stop the noise, I stole his knife and began to cut out his tongue.
 I made my last incision in the center of his throat, where I stuffed his severed part and buried his blade.
 Then I wiped my hands on his shirt and continued on.